DTUSDC/ros/README.md

     git clone https://github.com/dtusdc/ros --recursive
     ```

-2. Run `catkin_make` in the workspace to build all the packages:
+2. Run `catkin build` in the workspace to build all the packages:
     ```bash
     catkin build
     ```